 I can remember hunting down and bringing home every single one of these and the thrill of the hunt was part of the appeal.
 I will still buy new sofas and chairs for the most part and I won’t say I’ll never replace any of my pieces, but I am pretty content with the collection I’ve put together and don’t have a desire to constantly make changes around here.
 Mixing old and new is the best way to get that eclectic and unique look in your house, not to mention it’s just plain fun to hunt down the bargains.

 I thought it would be fun to share some of my favorite pieces with you and how I came to find them.
 Antiques are considered real antiques when they are 100 years or older and I’m happy to say I have a few of those.

 This over 100 year old mirror came from Chattanooga, TN.
 I was up there over 20 years ago with friends and found this in a dusty antique shop.
 It’s the first antique I ever bought and I thought it was the coolest thing ever.
 The shop owner told me it came from an old bar/saloon in the area and I can see how that could be.

-This sold wood Henredon piece came from a yardsale too, at $25.
-It was a natural wood when I bought it and it’s gone from black to this vibrant green last year.
-Pieces like this can go anywhere and be useful in so many areas.
+This solid wood Henredon piece came from a yardsale too, at $25.
+It was a natural wood when I bought it and it’s gone from black to this pretty navy blue in our bedroom.
+It’s the perfect place to put on makeup.

 Family pieces are hard to come by in our family, since neither side of my family had much to pass down.
 I cherish this little mass produced side table from my grandma on my dad’s side.
 I claimed this one after her death and my dad brought it home.
 It’s not fancy, but it’s part of my heritage.